 But if your doors are made out of wood, inspect them for rot and repair them as needed.
 If they have glass windows, board them up as well.

 It is also convenient to own an emergency back-up generator with a surplus of fuel, although not a requirement strictly speaking.
-When your power goes out, it will sometime takes weeks to bring it back online.
+When your power goes out, it will sometime takes weeks or months to bring it back online.

 Secure your trash cans, patio furniture, and any other items that may blow around.
 Hide a stash of cash money somewhere around your house.
-When the poser is out, those ATM machines will not work and merchants have to revert to the old way of doing things.
+When the power is out, those ATM machines will not work and merchants have to revert to the old way of doing things.

 One of the last minutes things you will need to do is fill your largest cooler with ice and your bath tub with water to use for flushing the toilet.
 And finally, ensure that you have a good supply of any prescription medications you might be taking.